-To change your PCP, call Customer Care at 1-844-280-5555 (toll-free) (TTY users call 711).
+To change your PCP, call Customer Care.
 They'll check to be sure the PCP you want to switch to is accepting new patients.
 They'll send you a new member ID card that shows the name and phone number of your new PCP.
-You can also change your PCP by logging into your member portal.
+You can also change your PCP by logging into your Member Portal.
 The Member Portal can be found at www.globalhealth.com.
 For help, call Customer Care.
 The change will occur on the first day of the month following the date of the request.